andybega/et1000/README.md

 # this will insert the word data into index.html
 ```

-_Are these really the 1,000 most common words in Estonian?_ I don't know, I'm not a linguist.
-I am sure that these are the 1,000 most common lemmas in the first 5,000 documents in the Estonian 2019 web corpus.
+Finally, _Are these really the 1,000 most common words in Estonian?_ I don't know, I'm not a linguist.
+I am sure that these are the 1,000 most common lemmas in the first 10,000 documents in the Estonian 2019 web corpus.
 How representative that is of the language in other contexts, I don't know.